hobrien/LabNotes/GenomicAnalyses.md

     - run htseq-count.sh
     - wrote SubmitHtseq-count.sh to run on all samples sequentially

+##DESeq2
+- Used [SARTools](https://github.com/PF2-pasteur-fr/SARTools) script to run analysis
+- Ran on output of HTseq-count (using default settings) on the .chr bam file (excludes rDNA)
+- Applied an arbitrary grouping to the analysis so there shouldn't be any DE Genes
+- 17198 looks really strange in the DESeq analysis because it has very few reads overlapping coding features.
+I am rerunning with this sample excluded (17025 is also excluded because it has very few reads mapping)
+- report includes normalised counts for each gene for each sample (in Counts/tables/num2vsnum1.complete.txt) that can be used to see if a given SNP affects expression of a gene of interest

 ##Cufflinks
 - Ran Cuffmerge.sh to get combined gtf, followed by Cuffquant.sh to get FPKM values
 - Cuffquant produces a binary .cxb file.
 I'll need to run this on everything, then run cuffnorm to get FPKM values